 It's trying to go beyond the basic step and sleep tracking that you'll find on other hybrid smartwatches like the Misfit Phase or Fossil's legion of designer connected timepieces.
 But it's also trying to provide a better solution for smartwatch notifications where space for a screen is limited.

-So does the now-Nokia-owned company successfully pull it off?
-Here's what we made of the Withings Steel HR.
+So does the Steel HR successfully pull it off?
+Here's our full test.

 A stainless steel case moats a face which manages to hold a lot of information while still retaining a classic, uncluttered look.
 There are two sub-dials, a digital circle on top and an analogue one below, and both are used to deliver the watch's smart features.

 The analogue complication is dedicated to your activity that day, with a single hand representing your progress toward the 100% goal.
 The digital display is where the Steel HR is able to throw up notifications and other data without relying on the user interpreting hand movements – a la the Misfit Phase and Skagen Hagen Connected – or reaching for their phone, while blending in so as to not be too noticeable.
 In fact, it's not obvious that the black version of the HR has a display at all on first glance.

 The Steel HR is impressively light, with a silicone strap that's comfortable to wear both casually and during sweaty exercise.
 There are other straps to choose from, including leather ones that will fit nicely with the classic look, but won't be so good for running with.